metaplex-foundation/docs/docs/03-guides/07-archived/03-storefront/04-auction.md

 ![Participation](/img/auction/participation.png)

 ## Tiered Auction
 Tiered Auctions is a useful tool for awarding multiple winners (ie, first, second, third place) with NFTs.
-This can be editions of the same NFTs or different NFTs as runner up prizes.
+This can be editions of the same NFTs or different NFTs as runner-up prizes.

 A tiered auction can contain a mix of the other three auction types as winning placements.
 For instance, the first place winner could win a Print of Limited Edition NFT A, while the second-place winner could win Normal NFT, and so on.
 Additionally, all participants who did not win any place could get a Participation NFT Print from a Master Edition (if the Master Edition had no supply limit).